gus-molinari/Freedom_Resources/README.md

 This process is tedious but first you should aim for the largest data brokers.
 Thus will help prevent your data from re-populating on the newest data broker that enters on the scene as most of this information is taken from the big players in the space.

 ## Secure Workstation Techniques
 Secure your workstation with Full Disk Encryption.
-If using a debian-based distribution, LUKS is the specific software I am suggesting.
 Full Disk Encryption encrypts the entire system partition.
-This prevents attackers who want access to the data on your storage device from accessing it without permission.
+This can prevent attackers who want access to the data without your permission.

-Using Veracrypt you can create encrypted files and volumes for your personal device (https://www.veracrypt.fr/en/Home.html) This prevents access to the data without proper permissions.
+Using Veracrypt you can create encrypted files and volumes on your personal device (https://www.veracrypt.fr/en/Home.html) This prevents access to the data without proper permissions.

 ## Secure Communication Channels
 Secure Communication should focus on zero-knowledge end-to-end encryption.
 If your communications are stored on a server, you want to make sure only you and your intended recipent can decrypt it.
+If your communications are not zero knowledge end to end encrypted and using open source software, assume there is backdoor access to your communications.
+Avoid plaintext communications at all costs.

 __Email__

 Protonmail
 Tutanota

 __Messaging Applications__
-Signal - requires a phone number.
+- Signal - requires a phone number.
 The danger behind giving a phone number is that you end up giving away a personal identifier.
 Your phone number can be used to discover personal details about you from many people search sites such as reversephonelookup.com
 A VoIP number works with signal.

-Wire - You can create an account with a phone number or an email (burner email preferably)
+- Wire - You can create an account with a phone number or an email (burner email preferably)

-Wickr - no phone number or email needed.
+- Wickr - no phone number or email needed.

 __Why VoIP?__
 Phone porting is a relativley new concern that plagues our digital lives.
 With the desire for services to avoid spam issues, they require phone numbers to verify that you are a human.
 It is trivial for someone to port a phone number from a specific phone provider.
 Social engineering is a huge concern, and it takes a short amount of time to port a phone number.
 The ways to avoid phone porting issues are:
-VoIP (Phone numbers can't be ported if there is no phone provider to port them from) Anonymous Phone numbers not attached to your identity
+VoIP (Phone numbers can't be ported if there is no phone provider to port them from) (_not end to end encrypted_)

+or

+Anonymous Phone numbers not attached to your identity

 VoIP services to consider:
 Google Voice
-MySudo (9 phone numbers for 15$/month) You can use a different phone number for different use cases: spam, travel, SMS 2FA for online services, banking, friends, etc.
+MySudo (up to 9 phone numbers for 15$/month) You can use a different phone number for different use cases: spam, travel, SMS 2FA for online services, banking, friends, etc.

 Anonymous Phone purchases
-- Buy a flip phone from a big box store with burner sms with cash
+- Buy a flip phone from a big box store with cash

 or

 - Buy an unlocked phone in person with cash
-- Buy a sim card in person with cash
+- Buy a sim card in person with cash (there are many different choices available that you can buy in person with cash)
-- Pay for a T-Mobile pay as you go plan in person with cash
+- Pay for a pay as you go plan in person with cash

-You now have a phone number that you can re-up with in-store payments.
+You now have a phone number that you can top up with in-store payments.
 The type of phone you get will also play a role in how you maintain an anonymous phone.
-You should never use your regular phone number to give to ANYONE. friends. family, businesses, and work will leak this informtion and once its leaked, you're whole anonymous phone strategy is ruined.
+You should never give your mobile phone number to ANYONE. friends. family, businesses, and your employer will leak this informtion and once its leaked, your entire anonymous phone strategy is ruined.

 The operating system you use on your mobile device plays a crucial role in you maintaining your digital anonymity.